 Optimize Your Keywords

-Even if you don’t want to dive deep into keyword research, you can always use your industry knowledge you look into your competitors’ websites and social media accounts to understand the wording and the keywords they use.
+Even if you don’t want to dive deep into keyword research, you can always use your industry knowledge to look into your competitors’ websites and social media accounts to understand the wording and the keywords they use.
+However, learning how to do a keyword research can help you not only optimize keywords for your online assets but also conduct in detail market research.

 Create a Website

-It’s always a good idea to create a simple and informative website that gives potential customers the information they need without having to look very hard.
+It’s always a good idea to create a website that gives potential customers the information they need without having to look very hard.

 Keep these things in mind when building your website: